valkey-io/valkey-doc/ai/README.md

 ### Field Descriptions

 - **name** (string, required): The name of the AI library
-- **description** (string, required): A brief description of what the library does and how it integrates with Valkey
+- **description** (string, required): A concise 1-2 sentence description of the library and why someone would use it
+- **valkey_uses** (string, required): Explanation of how Valkey is used within the library (vector store/search, semantic search, AI memory, caching, session storage, etc.)
 - **repo** (string, required): URL to the library's source code repository
 - **installation** (string, required): Installation command (e.g., `pip install`, `npm install`)
 - **version** (string, required): Current version number (semantic versioning)